Learning from Synthetic Animals: Experiments

 \textbf{TigDog Dataset} The TigDog dataset is a large dataset containing 79 videos for horses and 96 videos for tigers.
 In total, for horse, we have 8380 frames for training and 1772 frames for testing.
 For tigers, we have 6523 frames for training and 1765 frames for testing.
-Each frame is provided with 19 keypoint annotations, which are defined as eyes(2), shin(1), shoulders(2), legs(12), hip(1) and neck(1).
-The neck keypoint is not clearly distinguished for left and right, so we ignore it during our experiments.
+Each frame is provided with 19 keypoint annotations, which are defined as eyes(2), chin(1), shoulders(2), legs(12), hip(1) and neck(1).
+The neck keypoint is not clearly distinguished for left and right, so we leave it out in all experiments.